coezbek/rodo/README.md

  - No autosave
  - No scrolling
  - No mouse interaction
- - No special handling for any markdown except unordered lists, headings and todos.
+ - No special handling for any markdown except unordered lists, headings and todos
+ - No file locking for exclusive read/write (won't change)

 ## Installation & First Run